We dish with Chef Dan, McDonald's Executive Chef and Vice President, Culinary Innovation

 After graduating top of his class from the Culinary Institute of America and becoming Executive Sous Chef at Dallas' Café Pacific and Chef de Cuisine at The Four Seasons (among other accomplishments), Chef Dan joined McDonald's in August of 2004.
 We met with him at the McDonald's Test Kitchen.

-Chef Dan Coudreaut, Executive Chef and Director of Culinary Innovation
+Chef Dan Coudreaut, Executive Chef and Vice President, Culinary Innovation

 You've been called "The Most Powerful Chef in America" who affects the taste buds of 27 million plus diners a day.
 How do you feel about that?